 Clocking in at nearly 2 million hectares (or 20 000 square kilometres), the Kruger National Park is an internationally renowned wildlife sanctuary and one of South Africa’s top tourist attractions.
 And it’s not hard to see why.
-This vast reserve is the size of a small country, providing an aegis for the flora and fauna of the southern African Lowveld region.
+This vast reserve is the size of a small country, providing an aegis for the flora and fauna of the Southern African Lowveld region.

 Indeed, over the last 75 years, conservation has become a way of life in South Africa and an appreciation of game is a central tenet of our culture (although, paradoxically, so is an appreciation of hunting and biltong).
-Nevertheless, at the heart of this love of nature lies the Kruger Park.
+Nevertheless, at the heart of this love of nature lies the Kruger National Park.

-But this was not always the case.
+This was not always the case.
 For most of our time on the planet, we humans had a pretty low opinion of wildlife.
 When we weren’t running away from them in fear, we were hunting them down.
 And not just as food.
 In the last few hundred years especially, our strange species also started hunting animals for sport.
 For trophies?
 For fun?
 Accordingly, hunters gleefully shot out the game for meat, hides, and/or entertainment.

 Livestock farmers reviled wild animals as either reservoirs for disease, or dangerous predators.
 And just about everyone tended to view game as a communal natural resource that was there to be exploited, and not always in a sustainable manner.
 In short, back then, the idea of preserving nature just so you could look at it was considered ridiculous.

-Truth be told, nature conservation had a rocky start in South Africa and even the celebrated Kruger Park has been dogged with controversy throughout its 100-year history.
+Truth be told, nature conservation had a rocky start in South Africa and even the celebrated Kruger National Park has been dogged with controversy throughout its 100-year history.
 Things were particularly bad during the first 30 years of the park’s existence, when various parties made strenuous efforts to have the reserve diluted or abandoned altogether.